sakkka/IESA_Simple_Jam_Session/README.md

 A Nodejs based web application that helps people around the world to meet in a same "jam room" and play favorite tunes on respective musical instruments.
 Also can chat at anytime !

-npm update/install in node dir to get needed libraries.
+$ npm update/install in node dir to get needed libraries.

+$ node app.js to launch app

 Autors : Alex - Dimitri - Clément - Laura